 There are plenty of great puberty books out there for young people with vaginas.
 Helloflo: The Guide, Period.: The Everything Puberty Book for the Modern Girl is not one of them.
-Written by HelloFlo founder Naama Bloom and stamped with her company branding, The Guide, Period promises to be a fantastic addition to a pre-teen’s arsenal of body-awareness books, but it simply doesn’t deliver.
-Continue reading
+Written by HelloFlo founder Naama Bloom and stamped with her company branding, The Guide, Period promises to be a fantastic addition to a pre-teen's … Continue reading The Guide, Period: A Review

 Tag: reading nonfiction